 Tampa Nursing Home Abuse Attorney

 We place our loved ones in nursing homes to keep them safe when we can no longer care for them.
 Unfortunately, not all facilities are equal, and poor institutions make our elderly and disabled loved ones vulnerable to abuse.
 The National Council on Aging reports that each year in the United States, about 10% of our nation’s citizens over the age of 60 experience abuse – some five million individuals.
 Yet nursing home abuse is a silent problem; there are 13 unreported cases for each one receiving attention.
+If you suspect a loved one is being neglected in their elder care facility, contact a Tampa nursing home abuse lawyer at Williams Law, P.A. to get the justice your loved one deserves.

 Defining Nursing Home Abuse